Homotopy theoretic properties of open books: A rational loop space decomposition of certain open books

-where the homotopy fibre of $i$ is identified as $P$ by Lemma~\ref{fibrei=plemma} and $e^\prime$ is the induced map of fibres.
+where $e^\prime$ is an induced map of fibres.
 Since $e(h)$ is a diffeomorphism it induces an isomorphism of homotopy groups.
 The map of long exact sequences of homotopy groups induced by the map of fibrations~(\ref{DVehdiag}) and the five lemma therefore imply that $e^\prime_\ast: \pi_\ast(P^\prime)\rightarrow \pi_\ast(P)$ is an isomorphism.
-In particular, $P^\prime$ is simply connected as $P$ is, and we can consider the rationalization of Diagram (\ref{DVehdiag}).
+In particular, as $P$ is simply connected by Lemma~\ref{FPconlemma}, $P^\prime$ is simply-connected.

+Since $V$ is nilpotent by hypothesis, $P$ and $P'$ are simply-connected, and $DV$ is nilpotent by Lemma~\ref{FPconlemma}, we can consider the rationalization of Diagram (\ref{DVehdiag}).
 Note the isomorphism $e^\prime_\ast$ also implies that for each $i\in \mathbb{Z}^+$,

 Moreover, since $V$ is compact it is of finite type, and therefore so are $DV$ and $V\times I$.
 This implies that both sides of (\ref{dimP=P'eq}) are finite.